 When you add another dog or puppy to your household, you should be prepared for the work ahead.
-You’ll have to juggle a balancing act between housebreaking and behavior training your new puppy while at the same time keeping your old dog in a state of comfort and love.
+You’ll have to juggle a balancing act between housebreaking and behavior training your new puppy while at the same time keeping your resident dog in a state of comfort and love.
 Here are a few tips to make the job easier:

-Introduce your dog and your new puppy in a neutral place.
+- Introduce your dog and your new puppy in a neutral place.
 If you’re getting the puppy at a shelter, ask if you can bring over your dog for a meet and greet.
-Alternatively, when you arrive home with the new puppy, have someone take your existing dog out for a walk while you take the puppy for a walk then just happen to meet up along the way!
+Alternatively, when you arrive home with the new puppy, have someone take your resident dog out for a walk while you take the puppy for a walk then just happen to meet up along the way!

-Establish a routine that involves both dogs.
+- Establish a routine that involves both dogs.
 Try not to favor one over the other but treat them equally.
 If you give one dog a treat, make sure you give the other dog a treat–but, when you see a hierarchy developing, honor that hierarchy by giving the treat to the “boss” dog first.

-Take your pet out for a walk.
+- Take your resident walk out for a walk.
 Let him know that you are still there for him and you have not changed his routine simply because there is another dog in the house.
 If he acts out against the new pup, call to him to come to another room.
 Play and interact with him.
 Use constant praise when he listens and offer a treat when he obeys your commands.

-Be prepared for your dog to start acting like a puppy when you bring home your new dog in terms of jealousy and attention.
+- Be prepared for your dog to start acting like a puppy when you bring home your new dog in terms of jealousy and attention.
 A perfect example of this behavior can be seen when you are playing with both dogs.
 One dog wants to grab all of the toys and not let the other pup have any.
 You need to understand that this is just the way the dog is attempting to establish his hierarchy.
 It’s best not interrupt this process by taking the toys away from the more dominant dog and giving them to the other one.

-Don’t yell if a fight breaks out; you’ll feed that tension and make it worse.If it doesn’t look like a dangerous fight, simply get up and walk right outside as fast as you can, slamming the door as you leave.
+- Don’t yell if a fight breaks out; you’ll feed that tension and make it worse.If it doesn’t look like a dangerous fight, simply get up and walk right outside as fast as you can, audibly shutting the door as you leave.
 Do not say anything, do not yell, just get up and go.
 Your dogs are fighting for your attention and once you leave the room, they have nothing to compete against each other for and will stop fighting.
 The only time you should become involved is if they constantly fight.

-Feed your dogs separately for a time.
+- Feed your dogs separately for a time.
 They don’t have to eat in different rooms but at least place the food bowls at opposite ends of the room.

-Feed your older dog first while using a leash to hold back the new dog until you can get his food bowl on the floor.
+- Feed your older dog first while using a leash to hold back the new dog until you can get his food bowl on the floor.